Now Accepting Applications for 2013-14 Block Council President!

 At Gonzaga, all of the Residence Halls are divided up into certain areas - by location and what type of student that lives there - which are referred to as blocks.
 Each block has a Block Council, and Block Council comes together to make the Residence Hall Association at Gonzaga.
 Individually, each block council is made up of a group of students who have volunteered to plan events and social activities for the residents on their block and also to serve as a voice between their block and RHA as a whole.

 Buildings: Catherine / Monica

-CM is of course made up of one building, and is home primarily to first year students.
+CM is made up of one building, and is home primarily to first year students.
 Last year’s block council has put on many successful events such as: Fall and Easter festivals, a kindergarten night stress reliever, and many more.

 Buildings: Corkery, Chardin, Off-Campus Themed Houses, Lamp Lighter (712 Sinto), 814 Sharp

 COL Sharp provides a home to many upperclassmen in a variety of different building styles, ranging from apartments to actual houses to suite style living.
 COL Sharp has put on many great events including: a Disney movie marathon, board game night, and an Apples to Apples themed event.

 President: Kyle Kamins (email@example.com)

 Coughlin is the newest building on campus; it is home to underclassmen, but also presents a unique twist.
 Each floor has its own theme that helps guide students throughout the year.
 The themes are Men and Women for Others, Encountering Cultures, Cura Personalis, and Learning to Lead.
 Some of Coughlin’s many successful events include: an Easter egg program, care packages for residents, and Coughlin Coffee House.

 Buildings: Campion, Welch, Alliance, Desmet

 Buildings: Burch, Dussault, 301 Boone, Sharp House/Apartments, and Sinto Apartments